cmu-sei/juneberry/docs/getting_started.md

 or can be copied elsewhere and modified.
 See the contents of [enter_juneberry_container](../docker/enter_juneberry_container) for details.

-For example, to start the CUDA container with "all" GPUs using environment variables:
+This example demonstrates how to start the CUDA container with "all" GPUs using environment variables from inside the desired workspace directory:

 ```shell script
 JUNEBERRY_CONTAINER=cmusei/juneberry:cudadev JUNEBERRY_GPUS=all ../juneberry/docker/enter_juneberry_container